skx/purple/README.md

 Before you begin you'll almost certainly want to edit `lib/Alerts/Notifier/Local.pm` to ensure your alerts are sent _somewhere_ useful.

 * Ensure that the web-UI & submission service is launched, and restarted on failure, by executing `./run`.
+   * There is a sample systemd unit-file located in `examples/`.
 * Configure Apache/nginx to proxy https://alert.example.com/ to `localhost:5151`.
 * Ensure that the `./bin/alerter` daemon is launched, and restarted on failure.
+   * There is a sample systemd unit-file located in `examples/`.